 Would you like to offer your customers different prices according to their user role?
-In this article I’ll show you how to set prices by user role in WooCommerce in three easy steps.
+In this article I’ll show you how to set up WooCommerce user role pricing in two easy steps.

 Use the menu below to skip directly to the section you need:

 - Setting prices by user role in WooCommerce